A Comprehensive Guide to Poker Bankroll Management

 So, if you're new to the game of poker, or if you're topping up your account more frequently than you'd like, now's the time to understand the meaning of poker bankroll management.
 Once you do, you should find you're able to play with more confidence and enjoy a better win-rate as a result!

 In regards to moving up in stakes, the CardsChat Bankroll Management strategy article is a good resource.
 Bankroll management is individual - people in different circumstances and with different goals will have different bankrolls - but this article provides really good rules of thumb that can be followed by beginner and intermediate players alike.
 The rules are simple, which makes following them easier.

-CardsChat forum member since 2008, has over $200k in live tournament winnings
+CardsChat forum member since 2008, over $250k in live tournament winnings

 Work and save some $ and put it aside to gamble with.
 Don't gamble with what you can't afford to lose.
 Always stings.